wilsonchingg/Force_PHP_Example/README.md

-# php-getting-started
+# Force_PHP_Example

-A barebones PHP app that makes use of the [Silex](http://silex.sensiolabs.org/) web framework, which can easily be deployed to Heroku.
+A PHP startup tool for Force.com newbies.

-This application supports the [Getting Started with PHP on Heroku](https://devcenter.heroku.com/articles/getting-started-with-php) article - check it out.
+Navigate to web/index.php to check out how easy it is to make a query

 ## Deploying